-I have never been a proponent of a dental therapist, dental hygienist or oral health therapist working as a single practitioner in a dental practice in Australia.
+I am not a proponent of a dental therapist, dental hygienist or oral health therapist working as a single practitioner in a dental practice in Australia.
 I believe that a team-based approach is the only way to offer the full range of dental services to families.
 The fear or threat, that these proposed changes to the registrations standard and guidelines will result in many dental therapists, dental hygienists and oral health therapists setting up solo dental practices, is not a financially viable or practical practice model.
-Indeed, I am only aware of two such instances of this already in Australia.
-In one such instance, the oral health practitioner is across the corridor to the dentist with whom she has a structured professional relationship.
 The preferred dental practice model includes a dental team of dental specialists, dentists, oral health therapists, a dental prosthetist, a dental technician, dental assistants and a practice manager.